mmshahria/GlassboardTech-API-Reference/Closes/PATCH Update Close by ID.md

 Has the value _true_ if the fund manager signed in the specified legal documents for this closing;otherwise, the value is _false_.

-<strong>needsApproval<strong> `boolean`

-Checks whether this close needs approval.
-Has the value _true_ if this particular close needs approval; otherwise, the value is _false_.

 <strong>blueSky<strong>`object`

-JSON Object descriptor that encloses the blue sky information associated with this close.
+JSON Object descriptor that encloses the blue sky filing information associated with this close.

 * <strong>filedDate<strong> `object`
-JSON Object descriptor encloses the timestamp at which the blue sky filing was completed.
+JSON Object descriptor encloses the timestamp at which the blue sky filing is complete.

 <strong>purchaseDocsSignedDate<strong> `date-time`